The safe conduct of outdoor and adventure activities requires active decision making in the identification of potential risks and difficulties.

 - professional associations

-- collegues with experience instructing the activity with students.
+- colleagues with experience instructing the activity with students.